 Pennrose LLC, RiseBoro Community Partnership and Habitat for Humanity New York City have been designated to build Haven Green, a 123-unit affordable rental complex for senior citizens, in Little Italy, Manhattan.
 Haven Green is a unique senior housing development expected to consist of 123-unit deeply affordable apartments.
 Haven Green will be affordable to extremely low-, very low-, and low-income seniors with thirty-seven apartments for seniors who have been homeless.
 The housing will be enveloped by services for both the new resident community and the community at large.

-The Haven Green development will include over 8,000 square feet of publicly- accessible garden space designed and programmed through a community engagement process, community engagement opportunities, flexible community activity space, as well as onsite and community services provided by Riseboro Community Partnership and Habitat NYC, The development will be LGBTQ-friendly, and include services specific to elderly LGBTQ residents and neighbors, with SAGE assisting the Developers in ensuring an LGBTQ-affirming environment.
+The Haven Green development will include nearly 16,000 square feet of publicly- accessible garden space designed and programmed through a community engagement process, community engagement opportunities, flexible community activity space, as well as onsite and community services provided by Riseboro Community Partnership and Habitat NYC, The development will be LGBTQ-friendly, and include services specific to elderly LGBTQ residents and neighbors, with SAGE assisting the Developers in ensuring an LGBTQ-affirming environment.
 The development will also include the new headquarters for Habitat for Humanity New York City.

 To ensure the sustainability of the development, Haven Green will serve as a model energy-efficient building.
 The project will be built to Passive House standards, reducing the building’s utility expense and carbon emissions, keeping our city greener and healthier.
 The building and the public open space will be designed to manage and reuse stormwater through the use of permeable surfaces covering the majority of the open space and a rooftop rainwater harvesting system.